jamescastells/pokecrystal/INSTALL.md

 ## Testing your changes

-When you want to test the changes, return to the terminal.
+Everytime you need to test your changes, go to your pokecrystal folder on the Host system.
+Delete the file pokecrystal.gbc.

+Now, return to the terminal.
 Make sure you're in the pokecrystal directory:

 ```bash
 cd /home/username-of-virtualmachine/pokecrystal